...

 Electric heating solutions are often some of the most stylish and cost efficient heating options.
 Electric heaters are 100% efficient at the point of use, so your money is converted in heat more effectively than other types of heaters.

-One of the most common types of electric heaters are electric wall heaters.
-These sleek heaters are a great replacement for traditional radiators – their design makes them an ideal fit for small living rooms or bathrooms.
-Check out our article on the Best Electric Wall Heaters for more detail on these.
+One of the most common types of electric heating is the electric wall heater, which is a popular replacement for traditional radiators in small rooms and bathrooms.
+For detailed recommendations, see our guide to the Best Electric Wall Heaters

 Small white radiator next to some clothes hooks with jackets on them